MissAllSunday/F3plugins/README.md

 	'text' => 'submit',
 ]);
 ```
-This method accepts a text param which is the text the button will display.
+This method accepts a unique text param which is the text the button will display.

 Once all the fields has been created, call the build method() to generate an $f3 hive var.